Have you given up the idea of having a vegetable garden just because your garden isn’t spacious enough?

 In potting soil, vermiculite also adds calcium, magnesium and increases the mix’s water-holding capacity.

-Though asbestos contamination was once concern with vermiculite, mines are now regulated and regularly tested.
+Though asbestos contamination was once a concern with vermiculite, mines are now regulated and regularly tested.
 Organic bagged vermiculite is my favorite source.

 Coarse sand helps improve the drainage while adding a slight weight to the potting mixes.
 However, a little too much coarse sand may be giving your potting mix good drainage but does not make for an ideal potting mix.